Asymptotic expansion of the variation of the Quillen metric and its moment map interpretation: Abstract

 \section{Abstract}

-In K\"ahler geometry, the Donaldson-Fujiki moment map picture interprets the scalar curvature of a K\"ahler metric as a moment map on the space of compatible almost complex structures on a fixed symplectic manifold.
+In K\"ahler geometry, the Donaldson--Fujiki moment map picture interprets the scalar curvature of a K\"ahler metric as a moment map on the space of compatible almost complex structures on a fixed symplectic manifold.
 In this paper, we generalize this picture using the framework of equivariant determinant line bundles.
 Given a prequantization $P=(L,h,\nabla)$ of a compact symplectic manifold $(M,\omega)$, let $\mathcal{G}=\mathrm{Aut}(P)$.
-We construct for each $k\in\mathbb{N}$ a $\mathcal{G}$-equivariant determinant line bundle $\lambda^{(k)}\rightarrow\mathcal{J}_{int}$ on the space of integrable compatible almost complex structures, equipped with the $\mathcal{G}$-invariant Quillen metric.
-The curvature form of $\lambda^{(k)}$ admits an asymptotic expansion whose coefficients yield a sequence of $\mathcal{G}$-invariant closed two-forms $\Omega_j$ on $\mathcal{J}_{int}$ and corresponding moment maps $\mu_j:\mathcal{J}_{int}\rightarrow C^\infty(M)$.
-Each $\mu_j$ arises from the asymptotic expansion of the variation of the log of the Quillen metric with respect to K\"ahler potentials, keeping the complex structure fixed.
-This provides a natural generalization of the Donaldson-Fujiki moment map interpretation of scalar curvature.
-Moreover, we show that $\mu_j$ coincide with the $Z$-critical equations introduced by Dervan-Hallam, and we state a generalization of Fujiki's fiber integral formula.
+For each $k\in\mathbb{N}$, we construct a $\mathcal{G}$-equivariant determinant line bundle $\lambda^{(k)}\rightarrow\mathcal{J}_{int}$ on the space of integrable compatible almost complex structures, equipped with the $\mathcal{G}$-invariant Quillen metric.
+The curvature form of $\lambda^{(k)}$ admits an asymptotic expansion whose coefficients yield a sequence of $\mathcal{G}$-invariant closed $2$-forms $\Omega_j$ on $\mathcal{J}_{int}$ and corresponding moment maps $\mu_j:\mathcal{J}_{int}\rightarrow C^\infty(M)$.
+Each $\mu_j$ arises from the asymptotic expansion of the variation of the logarithm of the Quillen metric with respect to K\"ahler potentials, with the complex structure held fixed.
+This provides a natural generalization of the Donaldson--Fujiki moment map interpretation of scalar curvature.
+Moreover, we show that $\mu_j$ coincide with the $Z$--critical equations introduced by Dervan--Hallam, and we state a generalization of Fujiki's fiber integral formula.